intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

   - `transformer_int4_gpu_win` on Intel GPU for Windows
   - `transformer_int4` on Intel CPU
 - cpu_embedding: Whether to put embedding on CPU (only avaiable now for windows gpu related test_api).

+Remark: If you want to benchmark the performance without warmup, you can set `warm_up: 0` as well as `num_trials: 1`, and run each single model and in_out_pair separately.

 ## Run on Windows